fubark/cyber/docs/hugo/content/docs/toc/type-system.md

 ```

 ### Object types.
 A `type object` declaration creates a new object type.
-Member types are declared with a type specifier after their name.
+Field types are optional and declared with a type specifier after their name.
 ```cy
 type Student object:    -- Creates a new type named `Student`
     name string